Annex-Engineering/Sherpa-Extruder/README.md

-# Sherpa - Bowden Beta - Release 1
+# Sherpa - Beta - Release 1

 This is the Sherpa Extruder, a ground up design developed by Anlin and the team at Annex Engineering.
 It's a dual geared hobbed filament extruder designed for use with any printer.
 It features a 6:1 gear driven design to provide torque while being able to be near silent.
 You must perform your own tuning to get the best results.